 Specially trained doctors will be able to legally issue prescriptions for cannabis-based medicines for the first time in the United Kingdom starting Nov.
 1, marking an important milestone for the medical marijuana industry in the country.

-The law introduced in the U.K. Parliament today will ultimately pave the way for one of the largest MMJ markets in Europe, according to Stephen Murphy, managing director of United Kingdom-based Prohibition Partners.
+The law introduced in the U.K. Parliament on Thursday will ultimately pave the way for one of the largest MMJ markets in Europe, according to Stephen Murphy, managing director of United Kingdom-based Prohibition Partners.

 “The government has proposed a very considered approach to legalization and regulation that seeks to introduce medical cannabis responsibly by initially putting it in the hands of specialists,” he said.